Hatem902/spotify-2/README.md

+I fully designed and developed a Spotify web-app with Next.Js, using the Spotify API

 ## The different techniques Implemented throughout this build

 • Fetching Spotify Playlists + Controlling Music playback with the Spotify API + debouncing requests.